What is Reverse Dieting?

 What’s the best way to monitor my weight?

-The best way to monitor your weight is to weigh yourself every morning, naked, before breakfast and after you have been to the toilet as this is when your bodily fluids and weight should be at your true weight.
-And at the end of the week take an average from the 7 days.
+The best way to monitor your weight is to weigh yourself every morning, naked, before breakfast, and after you have been to the toilet as this is when your weight should show your true weight.
+And at the end of the week, take an average from the 7 days.
 If you think you will get stressed or depressed from seeing your weight fluctuate on daily basis (which it will) then maybe weigh yourself just three days a week and get an average from those.

 Why should I weigh myself every day?

-Simply because your body fluids will vary from day to day, on one day you could have eaten more foods, different food types or even just drank more water so your bowel movement will vary from day to day.
-For example, if we weighed ourselves at the start of the week at /50kg and at the end of the week when we weighed 51.3kg, we would have thought that we have put weight on by 1.3kg.
+Simply because your body weight fluctuates from day to day, on one day you could have eaten more foods, different food types, or even just drank more water so your bowel movements will vary from day to day.
+For example, if I weighed myself on Monday and the scaled displayed my weight to be 50kg, and at the end of the week when I weigh myself again and the scales show 51.3kg, I would think I gained 1.3kg.

 When do I stop reverse dieting?

-When you feel like your calories are high enough that you can adhere to them and you don’t want to increase the calories any more, simply decrease your total calories by 5% (Norton and Baker, 2019) so you have a wee bit of a gap between energy intake and expenditure which minimises the weight regain.
+When you feel like your calories are high enough that you can adhere to them and you don’t want to increase the calories anymore, simply decrease your total calories by 5% (Norton and Baker, 2019) so you have a wee bit of a gap between energy intake and energy expenditure which minimises the weight regain.

 In conclusion, the reverse diet is not a diet where you lose any weight or burn any fat.
 It is a diet where you gradually increase your calories per week so you can recover from your caloric deficit.
 This will increase your metabolic rate again, letting you eat more calories.
-Below you can find the books I was referring to at the start of this article incase you were looking to get more information.
+If you’re interested in learning more about reverse dieting, then make sure to check out Dr. Layne Norton’s books which can be found on Amazon.
+‘The Fat Loss Forever‘ book is a more in-depth book on weight loss that briefly touches on reverse dieting whereas ‘The Complete Reverse Dieting Guide‘ provides great insights on the mechanics of this type of diet.

 if you’ve enjoyed today’s post then make sure to sign up to our newsletter and download 20 FREE nutrition and exercise tips as well as 6 fat loss recipes.Subscribe to download below.